kentcdodds/cloc/README.md

                              than 2 GB of memory will cause problems.
                              Note:  this check does not apply to files explicitly passed as command line arguments.
+   --original-dir            [Only effective in combination with
+                             --strip-comments]  Write the stripped files
+                             to the same directory as the original files.
    --read-binary-files       Process binary files in addition to text files.
                              This is usually a bad idea and should only be attempted with text files that have embedded